 Common medications used to treat bipolar disorder in teenagers include:

 Living with bipolar disorder is challenging for anyone, but can be particularly difficult for adolescents.
 Transitioning from childhood to adulthood is difficult enough; adding in a mental health disorder can complicate the process.
-Zenith Behavioral Health in Phoenix, AZ provides effective, compassionate treatment for bipolar disorder in teens for boys aged 13 to 17.
-We employ the use of therapy and medication to help young people gain control of their mental health and feel more at peace in their lives.
+Zenith Behavioral Health in Phoenix, AZ, provides effective, compassionate treatment for bipolar disorder in teens aged 13 to 17.
+We employ the use of therapy and medication to help young individuals gain control of their mental health and feel more at peace in their lives.

 Visit our admissions page today and find out how easy it is to get started on helping your teenager deal with his bipolar disorder.